SadmiB/Computer_Pointer_Controller/README.md

 # Computer Pointer Controller

-The Computer Pointer Controller main fucntionaly is moving the computer mouse using gazes of a person, to acheive that four deep learnnig models used: face detection model, landmarks estimation, head pose estimation and finally the gaze estimation.
+The Computer Pointer Controller main fucntionaly is moving the computer mouse using a gaze of a person, to achieve that four deep learnig models used: face detection model, landmarks estimation, head pose estimation and finally the gaze estimation model.

 ## Project Set Up and Installation

 The project is organized in folders, the `src` folder is for the source code, the `bin` folder is for videos and images to use a input, the `models` folder is for the IR models